kamiloses/FriendHub-Backend/README.md

 <br><br>
 <h3>Important - The project is not finished yet.
-I am working to make this app fully resemble Facebook/Twitter and after that, I will upload it.
-Right now, you can check the current status of my project, where the most important features have been implemented.</h3>
+I am working to make this app resemble Twitter and after that, I will upload it.
+Right now, you can check the current status of my project, where the most important features have been implemented.
+Some of the screenshots and GIFs may be outdated, but it's mainly CSS.</h3>
 <p>

 </p>